In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 After exhausting conventional corporate growth strategies, including launching new products, expanding product lines, cost-cutting, share buybacks, and marketing pushes, Strategy still found itself losing economic energy to fiat inflation.

-Despite generating substantial revenue and maintaining positive cash flow, the company struggled to outpace the rate of monetary debasement.
 If the money supply expands by 8% annually while a company’s cash reserves grow by only 5%, its real purchasing power effectively declines by 3%, destroying it over time.

 Given how few have adopted a Bitcoin treasury strategy, it seems that only those who have personally experienced the challenges of the fiat system, where rising inflation and regulatory costs steadily erode business profitability, are fully prepared to embrace Bitcoin.
 Over time, there will likely be more, as inflation is an inherent part of the fiat system and will persist.

 A crucial factor that enabled this shift was Saylor’s majority control over the company’s voting rights at the time, allowing him to implement the Bitcoin strategy decisively.
-Before executing the transition to a Bitcoin standard, Saylor ensured that management and the board were open to studying Bitcoin, fostering alignment across leadership.

 To further secure consensus and minimize opposition, he offered shareholders a buyback option (plus a premium), giving them an opportunity to exit before moving forward.